Medicare – How to Enroll

 When should I enroll in Medicare Part B?

 Medicare eligible retirees must enroll in Medicare Part B to continue to be covered under an EUTF retiree medical and/or prescription drug plan.
 A spouse/civil union or domestic partner who is enrolled as a dependent under an EUTF retiree medical and/or prescription drug plan must also enroll in Medicare Part B when they become eligible for Medicare, regardless of whether they are retired or actively employed.

-You must provide the EUTF with proof of your Medicare Part B enrollment within 60 days of becoming eligible.
-Failure to do so will result in cancellation of your EUTF retiree medical and/or prescription drug plans.
+Reminder: Retirees and their covered dependents must provide the EUTF with proof of your Medicare Part B enrollment within 60 days of becoming eligible.
+Failure to do so will result in cancellation of EUTF or HSTA VB retiree medical and/or prescription drug plans.
+Medicare Part B coverage must be in effect on the date of retirement for new retirees or the date when retirees and/or their covered dependents become eligible for Medicare Part B, in order to participate in EUTF retiree medical and/or prescription drug plans.

 If you are covered under an EUTF or HSTA VB active employee plan, you are not required to enroll in Medicare.
 Medicare enrollment is only required for coverage under EUTF and HSTA VB retiree plans.
 If during your retirement, you are actively employed and covered by another employer’s health plan, you will still be required to enroll in Medicare Part B in order to continue coverage under the EUTF or HSTA VB retiree medical and/or prescription drug plans.
 If you are a dependent enrolled in an EUTF or HSTA VB retiree medical and/or prescription drug plan and are eligible for Medicare Part B, you are required to enroll in Medicare Part B even if you are still actively working.